 During teaching assignments and related activities, instructors must conduct themselves with integrity.
 They should maintain an appropriate professional relationship with students, both in and outside of the classroom.
 Harassment or other discriminatory behavior directed toward any person is expressly prohibited.
 Instructors are obligated to refrain from such behavior and are required to discourage others from such behavior occurring in the classroom.

 Instructors must maintain their professional licenses or designations and attain the continuing education required by the Texas Department of Licensing and Regulation (TDLR).
-Eight (8) hours of instructor professional development and an orientation or update of the course to be taught, if applicable, must be completed every four (4) years.
+Eight (8) hours of instructor professional development must be completed every four (4) years.
 If an instructor fails to maintain his or her professional license or designation, instructor approval expires at the time that the license or designation expires.

 Instructors who no longer have a professional designation due to employment changes are eligible to reapply at their four-year expiration date.
-However, they must take eight (8) hours of instructor professional development, a Texas property tax laws and rules update course, two (2) hours of ethics and the course he or she desires to teach (without examination) within one (1) year of the expiration of the license or designation.
-Courses taken within one (1) year prior to the expiration of the license can be counted to fulfill these requirements.
+However, they must take eight (8) hours of instructor professional development, a Texas property tax laws and rules update course and two (2) hours of ethics.
 Instructors must maintain the same level of continuing education required by TDLR for designees.

 Instructors seeking approval to teach a course not taught in the prior four (4) years must also complete the requirements for a trainee instructor for that course.
 Acceptance of equivalent courses to meet instructor requirements is at the discretion of the Director of PTAD.

-New instructor training is a course or program designed to teach someone how to instruct.
+New instructor training is a course or program designed to teach someone how to provide instruction.
 Instructor professional development is instructor continuing education falling within one of four categories: (1) presentations and public speaking; (2) instruction technology; (3) development of courses, curricula, and teaching styles; and (4) how to teach people with different learning styles.
 No more than two (2) hours in each category annually will apply to the four (4) year requirement of eight (8) hours of instructor professional development.
 Additional hours earned in any category may not be carried over to the next year.
-Course-specific orientations are provided by the course developer and delivered in any manner deemed acceptable by the developer.

 Regular instructors are required to assist in training and evaluating trainee instructors.
 This includes allowing a trainee instructor to teach 25 percent of a course the regular instructor is teaching, to provide feedback for the trainee instructor on PTAD's Trainee Instructor Feedback Form and to submit the form to PTAD.